A serious illness often causes everyone in the family to look inward.

-Ritual and religion as a source of strength
+Ritual as a source of strength

 If your spiritual practice offers rituals, you might wish to bring them more to the fore in your life.
-The roles and activities prescribed by tradition can offer a safe place to express feelings and explore the meaning of what is happening to you and those you love.
+The roles and activities prescribed by tradition can offer a safe place to express feelings.
+They provide a vessel to explore the meaning of what is happening to you and those you love.

-- an opening and a closing to mark a distinction between “ritual time” and the routines of daily life
+- an opening and a closing.
+These mark a line between “ritual time” and the routines of daily life

 - repetition of special words or songs

-- designated garments, hats, or ornaments
+- special garments, hats, or ornaments

-- objects specifically set aside for ritual purpose
+- objects set aside for ritual purpose only

 - a location that has particular meaning or symbolism

-- the gathering of others to offer support.
+- the gathering of others to offer support

-For instance, one young family made a candelabra together out of clay.
+For instance, one young family with a dying father made a candelabra together out of clay.
 Each person fashioned a small sculpture to put on the piece.
-Now, with the father having passed away, they not only have the memory of making the candelabra together, but they can use it during holidays and other occasions when they wish to spiritually include him in their activities.
+Now, with the father having passed away, they have the memory of making the candelabra together.
+They also use it during holidays and other occasions when they wish to include him in their activities.